Humanoid

 void

-This yield function makes the character's appearance match the specification of the passed in HumanoidDescription.
+This yielding function makes the character's look match that of the passed in HumanoidDescription.
 A copy of the passed HumanoidDescription is cached as the HumanoidDescription for the Humanoid.

 This function is optimized through making the assumption that only this function is used to change the appearance of the character, and no changes are made through other means between calls.
 If changes are made to the character between calls.
 Then this function may not make the character reflect the passed in HumanoidDescription accurately.
 If you want to use this function in conjunction with other means of updating the character, Humanoid:ApplyDescriptionReset() will always ensure the character reflects the passed in HumanoidDescription.